arbhuiyan/BYO/README.md

 # BYO
 A website made for a charity organisation called 'South Shields Bangladeshi Youth Organisation'.
 It's a static information website made purely with css.
-It's responsive.
+It's fully responsive and works on all screen sizes.